Source: http://bit.ly/2DnZ5p5 Photographer: Ken Mayer CC License: http://bit.ly/2xQPH8p

 American Crocodile Distribution and Ecology

-Populations of the American Crocodile occur across a realtively wide swathe of the region.
-Populations exist from the Atlantic and Pacific coasts of southern Mexico to as far away as Peru and Venezuela, in South America.
+Populations of the American Crocodile occur across a realtively wide swathe of its region.
+Populations mainly exist along the Atlantic and Pacific coasts of southern Mexico.
+Some, however, appear to live as far away as Peru and Venezuela, in South America.

 This amazing species remains most prevalent in the United States, in North America, however.
 The powerful reptile also occasionally occurs on many of the Caribbean islands.
-But it remains unclear if this forms part of its natural range.
+But it presently remains unclear if this forms part of its natural range, or an aberration.

 The well-known reptile also constitutes one of the larger known crocodile species.
 This species also has a more V-shaped snout compared to other large crocodiles that usually have a slightly wider snout.
 But the evolutionary reason for this is still unknown.

-Despite its large size, this incredible reptile does not commonly prey upon large animals as most large crocodilians do.
+Despite its large size, this incredible reptile does not commonly prey upon large animals.
+In this, it differs from the majority of its relatives.
 Fish, reptiles, birds and small mammals appear make up the majority of the diet of most individual specimens.

-Nevertheless, exceptions do occur.
+Exceptions to this do nevertheless occur, as is often the case.
 That’s because, on occasion, large mammals such as deer and domestic animals do get taken.
-Finally, its dietary habits in coastal regions remain poorly studied, at least for now.
+The dietary habits of the American Crocodile in coastal regions remain poorly studied, at least for now.

 Species Sharing Its Range